AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 $$

 Ok, that was one way to motivate the use of the cross entropy loss.
 Below we provide the motivation formally via the entropy.
 Recall that the logistic function value is in [0, 1] and that it will be interpreted as a probability.
-Hence our model prediction
+Hence, our model prediction

 $$
 y\left(\mathbf{x}_{n}, \mathbf{w}\right)=g\left(\mathbf{w}^{\top} \boldsymbol{\phi}_{n}\right)